Cross Point (Lowell, Massachusetts)

-Atlantic renovated the towers (with the help of tax breaks and a $4 million letter of credit from the City of Lowell) and sold them in 1998 to San Francisco-based Yale Properties USA and Blackstone Real Estate Advisors, reportedly for over $100 million.
+OIAC renovated the towers (with the help of tax breaks and a $2.2 million letter of credit from the City of Lowell) and sold them in 1998 to San Francisco–based Yale Properties USA and Blackstone Real Estate Advisors, reportedly for over $100 million.
 The towers acquired new tenants, but business was hurt by the 2000–2001 bursting of the "dot-com bubble", and it was described as being, by 2005, a "ghost town" with an occupancy rate of about 50%.

-Yale Properties bought out Blackstone's share in 2005; in the same year San Diego-based Divco West Properties bought an interest in the property.
+Yale Properties bought out Blackstone's share in 2005; in the same year San Diego–based Divco West Properties bought an interest in the property.
 By 2007 the occupancy rate was back up to about 90%, with major tenants such as Motorola moving in.
 Yale actively shopped the property, but a 2007 deal to sell it for about $180 million to a consortium led by Davis Marcus Partners fell through.
 The real estate crash beginning in 2007 put severe strain on the property's finances, but Yale and Divco West (along with Canada's Public Sector Pension Investment Board) retained ownership.
 In 2012 the towers were about 70% filled and Colliers International was hired to boost occupancy.

 The towers were sold to CP Associates LLC for $100 million in 2014.

 One of the largest office lease relocation transactions in Greater Boston happened when Kronos Incorporated signed a 500,000 square-foot global headquarters office lease at Cross Point in 2016.
 This move makes it one of the largest employers in Lowell and the largest tenant at Cross Point with 1,500 employees on a total of 16 floors.
-CrossPoint’s ownership team and Kronos plan to spend more than $40 million on the design and build of a completely modernized facility.
+CrossPoint’s ownership team and Kronos (renamed UKG after a 2020 merger) planned to spend more than $40 million on the design and build of a completely modernized facility.